grafana/loki/docs/operations/loki-canary.md

 __Be aware__ of the relationship between `pruneinterval` and the `interval`.
 For example, with an interval of 10ms (100 logs per second) and a prune interval of 60s, you will write 6000 logs per minute.
-If those logs were not received over the websocket, the canary will attempt to query Loki directly to see if they are completely lost. __However__ the query return is limited to 1000 results so you will not be able to return all the logs even if they did make it to Loki.
+If those logs were not received over the WebSocket, the canary will attempt to query Loki directly to see if they are completely lost. __However__ the query return is limited to 1000 results so you will not be able to return all the logs even if they did make it to Loki.